hyejinim/Draw2Code/README.md

 ## Getting Started

-- Print and cut out the coding blocks
+- Download this pdf file to print and cut out the coding blocks
   - [Download](https://github.com/hyejinim/draw2code/blob/master/assets/cards/draw2code_coding_cards.pdf)
-  -- It only works on Safari, in iPhone

   - If you don't have a printer, you can still try with virtual coding blocks on the [Miro Board](https://miro.com/app/board/o9J_ko0adOg=/)
-- Link to the program: [Draw2Code](http://hyejinim.github.io/draw2code)
+- Link to the program: [Draw2Code](http://hyejinim.github.io/draw2code) (It only works on Safari, in iPhone)